 Micro-wasps are already used for biological control in mainland Australia, and this approach is fairly common.
 Due to a range of factors, the researchers proposed a direct release of this species and, in collaboration with the Forestry Research Institute of Malaysia (FRIM), developed a protocol to ensure this could be achieved safely.
 Over a year ago the department carried out a risk analysis and approved the application to import and directly release the micro-wasps on Christmas Island.

 A departmental entomologist travelled to Malaysia in September 2016 to undertake a verification visit of the micro-wasp rearing facility and protocols at FRIM.
 In December 2016, a departmental entomologist travelled back to Malaysia to inspect and supervise the import of the first consignment of micro-wasps to Christmas Island via Perth.

 Biosecurity staff in Perth were prepared for the arrival and holding of the wasps overnight, prior to their onward journey to Christmas Island.
 The wasps were then released into a rearing facility on Christmas Island, with the first offspring emerging on 29 December 2016.

 The wasps will be released onto the island during the next 3-6 months, and will hopefully establish and reduce scale insect populations, improving the outlook for the red crab and helping rebalance the island’s fragile ecology.

-This article was reproduced from the February 2017 edition of the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture and Water.
+This article was reproduced from the newsletter Biosecurity Matters, by the Australian Government Department of Agriculture, Water and the Environment.